-f) Leases
+d) Leases

 Leases are classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards incidental to ownership of the leased asset to the lessee.
-All other leases are classified as operating leases.
+Other leases are classified as operating leases.

-f.1) Finance leases
+d.1) Finance leases

-In finance lease transactions, the Group solely acts as the lessee.
-In the accompanying consolidated balance sheet the Group recognises the cost of the leased assets and, simultaneously, recognises a liability for the same amount.
+For finance leases in which the Company acts as lessee, the cost of leased assets is recognised in the balance sheet by the nature of the leased asset and, simultaneously, a liability is booked for the same amount.
 This amount will be the lower of the fair value of the leased asset and the present value at inception of the minimum amounts agreed, including the purchase option, when there are no reasonable doubts that the purchase option will be exercised.
 The calculation does not include contingent rent, the service cost or the taxes that can be passed on by the lessor.
-The total finance charge on the lease is allocated to the consolidated statement of profit or loss for the year in which it is incurred, using the effective interest rate method.
-Contingent rents are recognised as an expense for the year in which they are incurred.
+The total finance charge on the lease is taken to the income statement for the year in which it is incurred, using the effective interest method.
+Contingent instalments are recognised as an expense for the year in which they are incurred.

-On expiry of the leases, the Group companies exercise the purchase option and the lease arrangements do not impose any restrictions concerning exercise of this option.
+On expiry of the finance lease, the Company exercises the purchase option and the lease arrangements do not impose any restrictions regarding the exercise of this option.
 Also, the lease agreements do not contain any renewal, review or escalation clauses.